jpbarto/aws_autocompliance_workshop/README.md

 - From the SSH session confirm that you can now make HTTP requests to httpjs.net
 - Confirm that you cannot execute ```aws ec2 describe-instances```

+## Part 2: Demonstrate a Lambda to modify security group egress rules
-## Implementation of a modification of the blog post for automating the update of security groups when AWS publishes IP changes
+Implementation of a modification of the blog post for automating the update of security groups when AWS publishes IP changes

-Part 2:
+**Note:**
+The Lambda in this part will update security groups based on their region and service.
+Create security groups with three tags to control regional and global access to services:
+- managed = true
+- region = <one of global, eu-west-1, eu-west-2, etc>
+- service = <one of ec2, amazon, cloudfront, etc>

+### Steps
 - In a browser open the IP addresses JSON document published by AWS
   - https://ip-ranges.amazonaws.com/ip-ranges.json
   - sample ```jq``` commands: